About Us

 Outside of UVM, Dr. Fung has been active nationally and internationally in promoting the use of evidence-based transfusion guidelines and the centralized reporting of transfusion service-related adverse events and errors to patient safety organizations.
 He completed his training in biology at Wesleyan University and medical scientist training in pathology at the University of Alabama at Birmingham.
 He completed his residency in pathology at Barnes Jewish Hospital and the University of Pittsburgh Medical Center, with a fellowship in transfusion medicine at the Institute for Transfusion Medicine in Pittsburgh.
 Dr. Fung has been at UVM since 2004.

-Professor and Vice Chair Population Health, Department of Pathology and Laboratory Medicine, The Robert Larner MD College of Medicine, University of Vermont
+Professor, Department of Pathology and Laboratory, The Robert Larner MD College of Medicine, University of Vermont

 Karen L. Kaul, MD, PhD